khushi-411/learnings/research_papers/05_asdl.md

     ```
 - The ASDL data structure can be represented linearly.
 - A pre-order walk of the data structure is sufficient to convert a stm to its pickled form.
-- The walk is implemented as recursively defined functions for each type in ASDL definition.
+- The walk is implemented as recursively defined functions for each type in the ASDL definition.
     - Each function visits a node of that type and recursively walks the rest of the tree.
-- ASDL pickle format requries that both the reader and writer of the pickler agree on the type of the pickle.
+- ASDL pickle format requires that both the reader and writer of the pickler agree on the type of the pickle.
 - There is no explicit type information in the pickle.
 - The prefix encoding of trees, variable-length integer encoding, and lack of explicit type information, all help to keep the size of pickles small.
-    - Smaller pickles help to reduce the system IO, since there are less data to write or read.
+    - Smaller pickles help to reduce the system IO since there is less data to write or read.
     - They are more likely to fit completely in the cache of the IO system.

 ### Evaluation

 #### ASDL SUIF (Stanford University Intermediate Format)
-- SUIF uses an object oriented framework to implement its core IR.
+- SUIF uses an object-oriented framework to implement its core IR.
 - ASDL encoding in SUIF class hierarchy:
     ```asdl
     instruction = In_rrr(...)